quixio/quix-streams/docs/api-reference/quix-platform-api.md

 <br>
 ***Returns:***

-full cert filepath as string
+full cert filepath as string or `None` if certificate is not specified

 <a id="quixstreams.platforms.quix.config.QuixKafkaConfigsBuilder.create_topics"></a>